encore428/BackEndHW/act3/README.md

 car and a salary greater than 13000”.

 # Submission
-- **Act3.sql** is the main script.  it drop/recreate the requires tables, and import test data.
+- **Act3.sql** is the main script.  it drop/recreate the required tables, and import test data.
 It has the required sql statements.
-Before the final answers, there are sql statement so show partial answers to make the presentation clearer.
+Before the final answers, there are sql statements to show partial answers to make the presentation clearer.
 - **payroll.data** has insert statements to load data to **payroll** table.
 - **regist.data** has insert statements to load data to **regist** table.
 - **Act3 result.txt** has the test results.